Martha Graham

-Martha Graham (May 11, 1894 – April 1, 1991) was an American modern dancer, teacher and choreographer, whose style, the Graham technique, reshaped the dance world and is still taught in academies worldwide.
+Martha Graham (May 11, 1894 – April 1, 1991) was an American modern dancer, teacher and choreographer responsible for creating the Graham technique.

 Graham danced and taught for over seventy years.
 She was the first dancer to perform at the White House, travel abroad as a cultural ambassador, and receive the highest civilian award of the US: the Presidential Medal of Freedom with Distinction.
-In her lifetime she received honors ranging from the Key to the City of Paris to Japan's Imperial Order of the Precious Crown.
+In her lifetime she received honors including the Key to the City of Paris and Japan's Imperial Order of the Precious Crown.

-She said, in the 1994 documentary The Dancer Revealed: "I have spent all my life with dance and being a dancer.
-It's permitting life to use you in a very intense way.
-Sometimes it is not pleasant.
-Sometimes it is fearful.
-But nevertheless it is inevitable."

-Founded in 1926 (the same year as Graham's professional dance company), the Martha Graham School is the oldest school of dance in the United States.
-First located in a small studio within Carnegie Hall, the school currently has two different studios in New York City.

 Early life

 Graham was born in Allegheny City, later to become part of Pittsburgh, Pennsylvania, in 1894.
-Her father, George Graham, practiced as what in the Victorian era was known as an "alienist", a practitioner of an early form of psychiatry.
-The Grahams were strict Presbyterians.
+Her father, George Graham, was an "alienist", a practitioner of an early form of psychiatry.
+The Grahams were Presbyterians.
 Her father was a third-generation American of Irish descent.
 Graham's mother, Jane Beers, was a second-generation American of Irish, Scots-Irish, and English ancestry, and who claimed to be a tenth-generation descendant of Myles Standish.
 While her parents provided a comfortable environment in her youth, it was not one that encouraged dancing.

-The Graham family moved to Santa Barbara, California, when Martha was fourteen years old.
+The Graham family moved to Santa Maria, California, when Martha was fourteen years old.
 In 1911, she attended the first dance performance of her life, watching Ruth St. Denis perform at the Mason Opera House in Los Angeles.
 In the mid-1910s, Martha Graham began her studies at the newly created Denishawn School of Dancing and Related Arts, founded by Ruth St. Denis and Ted Shawn, at which she would stay until 1923.
 In 1922, Graham performed one of Shawn's Egyptian dances with Lillian Powell in a short silent film by Hugo Riesenfeld that attempted to synchronize a dance routine on film with a live orchestra and an onscreen conductor.